alpenlabs/Technical-Whitepaper/README.md

 - `<coordinator_sig>`: The Block Producer has a private key that it uses to sign each message it broadcasts to the L1 Mempool.
 This signature confirms to the L1 Protocol that this message was authorized by a valid coordinator.
 This is 64 bytes.
 - `<stark_proof>`: This is the proof received from the Prover described in Section 4.3.4.
 - `<new_L2_state_root>`: This is the root of the L2 State Tree produced after transaction executor executes the transactions in the pending block.
 This is 32 bytes.
 - `<compressed_block_data>`: This represents the state changes made by the pending block.
 The rollup coordinator constructs this once the pending block is executed and filtered by the transaction executor.
-Its construction is described in Section 4.3.1.5.
+Its construction is described in Section 4.3.1.4.
 It has a variable size depending on the number of transactions in the block.
-- `<current_rollup_state>`: The rollup state consists of the root of the L2 State Tree, the pending deposits tree, and the deposit count, as shown in Section (ref).
+- `<current_rollup_state>`: The rollup state consists of the root of the L2 State Tree, the pending deposits tree, and the deposit count, as shown in Section 4.2.3.
 Current L2 State Root is the root of the last confirmed L2 State Tree.
 The pending deposits tree and deposit count are constructed using all deposit transactions since the last L2 State Update.
 This is 66 bytes.
-- `<current_internal_key>`: Once the current rollup state has been constructed, the current internal key can be generated using the following formula, $P = H + \textrm{int}(\textrm{hash}_{}(current\_rollup\_state))*G$, as mentioned in Section 4.2.3.
+- `<current_internal_key>`: Once the current rollup state has been constructed, the current internal key can be generated using the following formula, $P = H + \textrm{int}(\textrm{hash}_{}(current\_rollup\_state))\times G$, as mentioned in Section 4.2.3.
 This is 32 bytes.
-- `<new_internal_key>`The new rollup state is constructed using the `<new_L2_state_root>`, an empty deposit tree, and deposit count set to zero.
+- `<new_internal_key>`The new rollup state is constructed using the `<new_L2_state_root>`, an empty pending deposits tree, and pending deposits count set to zero.
 The new internal key, as above, is calculated from the new rollup state.
 This is 32 bytes.

 **Update Script and Control Block:**